vpdb/server/src/app/vpinball/README.md

 ### Other (non-visible)

-There are other non-visible elements that we currently ignore, such as:
+There are other elements that we currently ignore, such as:

 - Timers
 - Plungers
 - Textboxes
 - Decals
-- Tables
 - Light Centers
 - Drag Point
 - Collections